primus-labs/DVC-Demo/README.md

 ## Basic Workflow

 - **Write program**
   1. Write a Program in Rust and compile it into an ELF.
-Refer to `dvc-succinct-program` for guidance.
   2. Upload the ELF generated in Step 1 to DVC-Service.
 The service will return a program ID.
-See `dvc-service`'s `uploadProgram` for details.
 - **Execute ZKTLS and submit proof task**
   1. Write the client code to interact with the Primus Network using ZKTLS to generate the attestation data.
-Refer to `dvc-client` for the implementation.
   2. Submit the program ID and attestation data from the previous steps to the Service.
-Refer to `dvc-service`'s `submitTask` for instructions.
   3. Query the results.

-See `dvc-service`'s `getResult` for more information.
+See [Quick Start](./dvc-client/README.md#quick-start) for more details.

 <br/>